HendrikLevering/electric3-threejs/README.md

 * resource and scenegraph objects can be modified with the three/props macro (works similiar to dom/props)
 * inside resource and scenegraph objects the tb/node referres to the object instance.
 * the renderer requires, that the canvas has a defined height.
 You can either give the parent dom element a defined height or you can use dom/node inside three/WebGLRenderer to get the canvas element and alter it with dom/props

-## Start the example

-This repository has included some examples.
-To run the examples do the following steps:

-* Clone the repository
-* Run `npm install`
-* REPL: Use the `:example-app` alias and run `(dev/-main)` to start the dev build
-* Visit http://localhost:8080 in your browser
-* Hot reload is enabled - changes will reflect immediately in the browser

 # Notes